perujuice/gitLabRealTimeWeb/README.md

 **But this will not work for real time web, that only works on the production server!**

+## Security Measures:
+- The express server uses the helmet package, for setting security related HTTP response headers.

 ## Extra requirements

 - I implemented a richer UI
 - Implemented a button to close an issue
+- Implemented commenting in issues, using gitLabs API